Top 10 eCommerce Stats from Meeker’s ‘Internet Trends 2018’ Report

 This in-depth presentation covers new tech, investment prospects, international finance, and much more.
-You can view the full 294-slide presentation here, but we’ve delved into the report to find the most interesting eCommerce-specific facts and stats.
+You can view an extensive number of data points from the study here, but we’ve delved into the report to find the most interesting eCommerce-specific facts and stats.

 Here are ten figures from this year's report that we feel will have the biggest impact on your business over the next year and beyond: